MatthieuDartiailh/eapii/docs/source/get_started/basic_usage.rst

 Unit handling
 -------------

-Units are handled using the `Pint` library.
+Units are handled using the `Pint`_ library.
 All unit definition are stored in a unit registry.
-To access the registry used by Eapii, simply call `get_unit_registry` which you can import from eapii.core.api.
+To access the registry used by Eapii, simply call `get_unit_registry` which you can import from eapii.core.unit.
 If you need to use a special unit registry please look at :ref: `configuration` for how to do this.

+`Pint`_ use Quantity to represent a value with its unit, and can perform conversion only between Quantities sharing the same unit registry.
+So if you need to use unit you must use the same UnitRegistry as Eapii.

-You can use any compatible unsit when setting a driver IProperty, however the driver will always answer in its base unit.
+You can use any compatible unit when setting a driver IProperty, however the driver will always answer in its base unit.
 You can easily convert the returned value using in the following way :